 Memorize that there verse, and use it regularly!

 7. If You’ve Got Ten or Fifteen Bucks

 This is for younger kids, although you can take the concept and cater it to your teen.
 Doorposts.com is a wonderful ministry dedicated to biblical discipline and discipleship.
 My favorite product of theirs is the If-Then Chart.
 It’s a chart of 10 things you’d discipline your child for (lying, disobedience, etc.) with a Bible verse about why it’s a problem, another verse pointing to the Gospel (how cool is that?), and a place to write in the consequence.
-It’s laminated, so it’s a cinch to change.
-It’s only $6.50.
+You can get it laminated, so it’s a cinch to change.
+And it’s only $6.50.
 If you can find a better tool for that money, I want to know about it!
 Here’s a partial look:

 Another great resource is a book that has been around for a while, Creative Correction by Lisa Whelchel.
 I remember it being popular with my friends when we were all fairly new parents.
-It’s published by Focus on the Family, and it has tons of ideas for discipline.
+It’s a Focus on the Family publication, and it has tons of ideas for discipline.
 You will not agree with every single thing in the book.
 That’s okay.
 There’s plenty of material, and you’re going to find a lot you can use.
 For $15.

 We’re playing the long game with character-building.
 It’s not easy, progress isn’t consistent, and it’s definitely not a win-only proposition.
 The more you can cater discipline to building the character the “infraction” revealed to be lacking, the better.
 Sure, you can just do time-outs every time or take away the same toy/privilege every time, but you’re not going to get the same results as customizing your discipline.
 It’s a little more work, but it’s going to get your kid(s) there faster.

 If you haven’t already, don’t forget to scroll back up to sign up for your Ungrounding Charts.
 They’re my favorite price: free!